daninsky1/inkbreaker/README.md

 Todo:
 * Make a tree data structore to store the shapes.
+* Make polygon and polygon edit tool.
+* Make Bezier and Bezier edit tool.
+* Rewire the menu.
 * Make the persistence system with ORM.
-* Remake the draw shape system.
+* Make layer system and widget to interact with layers, shapes and objects.
+* Make canvas system to act like artwork in Affinity Designer or cameras in Blender.

+Bugs:
+* Polygon fill draw acting weird depending on the mouse position on x11.
+* Menu color picker stroke width being update by draw states outside its widget operations.